“….a book of folk tales tailor-made for 21st century environmentalists….“

 It’s available from all good booksellers.
 If you would like to order a signed copy of the book directly from me, drop me a line.

-The book has now been completed, but I’m still collecting stories.
+I’m still collecting folk tales and stories about plants and the land.
 If you know of local or traditional stories about plants from any part of Britain or Ireland, and you would be happy for them to be shared, then I’d love to hear from you.
 Please send me a few details using the contact form on this site.

 Latest musings on plants and folktales